curityio/zero-trust-api-testing/README.md

 The API uses an OAuth filter to implement its JWT validation on every request.\
 The API then uses claims to implement its business  authorization.

-The API's integration tests use a JWT library to create a keypair.\
+The API's integration tests use a JOSE library to create JSON Web Keys.\
 This enables the tests to productively issue mock access tokens as any user.\
 A JWKS endpoint is spun up to expose the mock token signing public key.